dworthen/scf/README.md

 # SCF

-SCF provids a declarative way to build project scaffolders that include cli prompts.
+A new way to scaffold code, SCF provides a declarative way to build project scaffolders that include cli prompts.

 At the most basic level, SCF will copy (scaffold) a directory from one location to another.
-As SCF copies files, it checks each file to see if it contains [YAML front matter](https://www.npmjs.com/package/yaml-front-matter).
-If it does, SCF prompts for input based on the YAML front matter.
-SCF supports [ES template strings](https://www.npmjs.com/package/es6-template-strings), allowing it to expand variables as it scaffolds out files.
-SCF uses YAML front matter to gather data through cli prompts and ES template strings to consume the data within templated files.
+As SCF copies files, it checks each file to see if it contains [YAML front matter](https://www.npmjs.com/package/yaml-front-matter)(YFM).
+SCF uses YFM to build cli prompts, asking users for input.
+SCF supports templating engines, [ES template strings](https://www.npmjs.com/package/es6-template-strings) by default.
+SCF uses YFM to gather data through cli prompts and template engine to consume said data within templated files.

 # Usage